Kung Fu Vampire

-Kung Fu Vampire is a Latin American rapper from San Jose, California.
+Kung Fu Vampire is an American rapper from San Jose, California.
 Since 2001, he has been recognized as a "goth rapper", and for being accompanied by a band in his live hip hop performances.
 He released his debut album, Blood Bath Beyond in 2003.

 History

 Kung Fu Vampire began breakdancing at the age of six, and taught himself how to rap and sing while playing drums and bass as a hobby.
 At the age of 12, his aunt began taking him to see concert performances, and introduced him to a gothic style of dress.
 At 14 years old he and three friends formed a group which fused old school hip hop with funk and electronica.
 In 2001, he adopted the name "Kung Fu Vampire" during a conversation with his friends in which they discussed the idea of a martial arts film featuring vampires.
 He describes the sense of balance as the "Yin and Yang of Fang".

 In 2006, the group was voted the best local band by Metro Silicon Valley readers.
 Director Darren Lynn Bousman was impressed by Kung Fu Vampire's performance style, and pushed for the rapper to perform at the release party for Saw III that year, performing at the release party for Bousman's film Repo!
 The Genetic Opera in 2008, and the rapper's song "Dead Girls Don't Say No" being featured in another Bousman film, Mother's Day, in 2010.
 In 2009, the Insane Clown Posse fan website Faygoluvers featured Kung Fu Vampire's music video "iCount" on the site, attracting the attention of Twiztid, who invited Kung Fu Vampire to perform as the duo's opening act during their 2010 "Slaughterhouse" tour.
 In 2012, Kung Fu Vampire appeared in the music video for E-40's song "Zombie" featuring Brotha Lynch Hung and Tech N9ne.
 In 2016, Kung Fu Vampire released Look Alive, featuring guest appearances by Brotha Lynch Hung, ¡Mayday!, Locksmith and Ces Cru.
 In 2019, Kung Fu Vampire performed on the "Shazam Stage" at Insane Clown Posse's Gathering of the Juggalos.